MIC-DKFZ/TractSeg/examples/Tutorial.md

 ```
 * This will add another subdirectory `TOM` containing the Tract Orientation Maps.
 * `--track`: This will automatically run MRtrix FACT tracking on the TOM peaks.
-* `--filter_tracking_by_endpoints`: Only keeps those fibers starting and ending in the beginnings and endings regions.
+* `--filter_tracking_by_endpoints`: Only keeps those fibers starting and ending in the beginnings and endings regions (plus a small margin).
 * You can add the option `--tracking_format tck` to generate tck instead of trk files.